lindig/lipsum/README.md

 ## Why not using Noweb?

-Noweb is a great tool with a flexible architecture that permits a user to plug in filter to extend it.
+Noweb is a great tool with a flexible architecture that permits a user to plug in filters to extend it.
 This also makes its installation depend on various filters that are part of its distribution that are written in various languages.
+While this is usually not a problem if you develop code mostly for yourself, it makes adds one more dependency if you want to release code as open source.

 Lipsum is less ambitious: it is just one binary and almost all it does is extracting code from a literate program.
-I am planning to use it in combination with Markdown as a syntax for documentation.
+I am planning to use it in combination with Markdown as a syntax for documentation and to include it with literate programs that I release as open source.

 ## Implementation and Installation